The Torah's ethos of punishment

 The first (Devarim 21:22-23) centers on where a person need be hung (either as deterrence [Chazal]), or to kill him [e.g., Qumran text, Peshitta]), with the Torah cautioning that it not be overdone, as that will result in unnecessarily mortifying debasement—כִּי קִלְלַת אֱלֹהִים תָּלוּי (,הגר"א דברים כ"א:כ"ג: כי קללת אלהים תלוי – אלהים הוא להפליג הדבר כמו הררי אל שלהבת יה וכן כאן פירושו בזיון גדול מופלג מאוד והוא בזיון התליה כי קללה הוא לשון בזיון בכל מקום.).

-The second (ibid 25:2-3) is where a person is determined to be liable for lashes with the Torah specifying that it be commensurate with the offense and not go beyond proportionality as that will result in your brother's debasement—וְנִקְלָה אָחִיךָ לְעֵינֶיךָ (תרגום אונקלוס, דברים כ"ה:ג': אַרְבְּעִין יַלְקֵינֵיהּ לָא יוֹסֵיף דִּלְמָא יוֹסֵיף לְאַלְקָיוּתֵיהּ עַל אִלֵּין מַחָא רַבָּא וְיֵיקַל אֲחוּךְ לְעֵינָךְ.).
+The second (ibid 25:2-3) is where a person is determined to be liable for lashes with the Torah specifying that it not be overdone as that will result in your brother's debasement—וְנִקְלָה אָחִיךָ לְעֵינֶיךָ (תרגום אונקלוס, דברים כ"ה:ג': אַרְבְּעִין יַלְקֵינֵיהּ לָא יוֹסֵיף דִּלְמָא יוֹסֵיף לְאַלְקָיוּתֵיהּ עַל אִלֵּין מַחָא רַבָּא וְיֵיקַל אֲחוּךְ לְעֵינָךְ.).

 It is expressing the concept that punishment be executed in as dignified a manner as possible.